The Greatest Showman: Development

 During rehearsals for the 81st Academy Awards in 2009, producers Laurence Mark and Bill Condon compared host Jackman to Barnum.
 After Jackman expressed interest in a Barnum project, Mark and Condon approached Jenny Bicks, a writer for the ceremony.
 She and Condon wrote The Greatest Showman.
 The project was first announced in 2009 under the title The Greatest Showman on Earth, with Jackman already set for the title role.
 In August 2011, Michael Gracey was chosen to direct.
 In 2013, Fox hired songwriting team of Benj Pasek and Justin Paul to write the songs.

 In early 2016, the cast performed a read-through in front of producers to green-light the film.
 Pasek and Paul approached Jeremy Jordan to sing the part of Carlyle, since Jordan recorded demos for the film in 2015.
 The day before the read-through, Jackman underwent nasal surgery and was ordered by his doctor not to sing.
 Pasek and Paul asked Jordan to also sing the part of Barnum, while Jackman acted out the scenes, to which Jordan agreed.
 While the cast performed "From Now On", Jackman disobeyed orders and began singing along with Jordan.
 This brought the read-through to an emotional end, which resulted in the film being greenlit.

 On June 15, 2016, Zac Efron began negotiations to star in the film, and in July 2016, Michelle Williams was cast.
-The film was choreographed by Ashley Wallen.
+The film's choreographer was Ashley Wallen, with Mathieu Leopold serving as circus coordinator and choreographer.
+Shannon Holtzapffel also served as a choreographer on the film.

 Filming

-The film took seven years to produce, and Jackman had 10 weeks of preparation before filming started.
+The film took seven years to develop, and Jackman had 10 weeks of preparation before filming started.
 Rehearsals on the film began in October 2016 in New York City, and principal photography began on November 22, 2016.